Managing options

 • Custom.
 If you select Custom, you are prompted to select the user groups that you want to make the option available to.

-a.
-(Optional) If the group you want is not displayed, Click Add group to add a new group.
+If the group you want is not displayed, then click Add group to add a group.

-Important: Any user groups that you add manually must exist within the organization provided by your external identity provider.
+Important: Any user groups that you add manually must exist within the organization that is provided by your external identity provider.

-You can publish the option from this page when you are ready.
+You can publish the option from the Options tab when you are ready.

 Editing an option

-To edit an option’s details, complete the following steps:
+To edit an option, complete the following steps:

 2. Click the event source that you want to work with.